 In general, unless there is a reason why the employer does not want to concede to this request it should be granted.

 Otherwise, an employer should have a discussion with any employee making a request related to a medical condition to determine the reason for the specific request.
 It may be appropriate to seek medical advice about the best approach - an employer should not make assumptions about medical matters.
-There may be alternative or more effective ways to protect vulnerable individuals.

 12. For employers that have events for large gatherings scheduled, should they cancel them?